ssilverman/TeensyDMX/README.md

 The other `set` function can set multiple channels at once.
 This is left as an exercise to the reader.

+### Setting 16-bit values

+Setting 16-bit values is easy with two available 16-bit functions:
+1. `set16Bit` for single words, and
+2. `set16Bit` for an array of words.

+These work the same as the 8-bit `set` functions, but use the `uint16_t` type instead.

 ### Packet size

 The packet size can be adjusted and retrieved via `setPacketSize` and